DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 ads concluded that:

 > There seems to be an emphasis on themes such as sports and
-> business/professions in men’s perfume ads, whereas women’s fragrances
+> business/professions in men's perfume ads, whereas women's fragrances
 > tend to be advertised through motifs such as love, eroticism, glamour
 > and fashion. (…) The depiction of women models is still more frequent,
 > and that nudity and the erotic depiction of women participants